 - UMKC History faculty are expertly trained, widely published, internationally recognized scholars, and award-winning teachers who are accessible to students and enthusiastic about teaching the craft of history.

-- Our low teacher-student ratio fosters opportunities for the exchange of ideas and individualized attention, enhancing student performance and proficiencies while contributing to student engagement.
+- Our low student-teacher ratio fosters opportunities for the exchange of ideas and individualized attention, enhancing student performance and proficiencies while contributing to student engagement.

 - UMKC history graduates have successfully pursued nationally recognized graduate and professional programs in history, law, education, journalism, museum studies, and government.